Lisbon: Sports

 Lisbon has a long tradition in sports.
 It hosted several matches, including the final, of the UEFA Euro 2004 championship.
 The city also played host to the final of the 2001 IAAF World Indoor Championships and the European Fencing Championships in 1983 and 1992, as well as the 2003 World Men's Handball Championship, and the 2008 European Judo Championships.
 From 2006 to 2008, Lisbon was the starting point for the Dakar Rally.
 The city hosted the 2014 and 2020 UEFA Champions League finals.
 In 2008 and 2016, the city hosted the European Triathlon Championships.
 Lisbon has a leg at the Volvo Ocean Race.
+It is one of the potential host cities for the 2030 FIFA World Cup.

 Football

 The city hosts three association football clubs in Portugal's highest league, the Primeira Liga.
-Sport Lisboa e Benfica, commonly known as simply Benfica, has won 37 league titles in addition to two European Cups.
-Lisbon's second-most successful club is Sporting Clube de Portugal (commonly known as Sporting and often referred to as Sporting Lisbon abroad to prevent confusion with other teams with the same name), winner of 19 league titles and the UEFA Cup Winners' Cup.
+Sport Lisboa e Benfica, commonly known as simply Benfica, has won 38 league titles in addition to two European Cups.
+Lisbon's second-most successful club is Sporting Clube de Portugal (commonly known as Sporting and often referred to as Sporting Lisbon abroad to prevent confusion with other teams with the same name), winner of 20 league titles and the UEFA Cup Winners' Cup.
 A third club, C.F.
 Os Belenenses (commonly Belenenses or Belenenses Lisbon), based in the Belém quarter, has solely won one league title.
 Other major clubs in Lisbon include Atlético, Casa Pia, and Oriental.

 Lisbon has two UEFA category four stadiums; Benfica's Estádio da Luz (Stadium of Light), with a capacity of over 65,000 and Sporting's Estádio José Alvalade, with a capacity of over 50,000.
 The Estádio da Luz held both the 2014 and 2020 UEFA Champions League Final.
-There is also Belenenses' Estádio do Restelo, with a capacity of over 30,000.
+There is also Belenenses' Estádio do Restelo, with a capacity of over 19,000.
 The Estádio Nacional, in nearby Oeiras, has a capacity of 37,000 and was used exclusively for Portuguese international football matches and cup finals until the construction of larger stadia in the city.
 It held the 1967 European Cup Final.